helq/report-hw1-IELE4014/02-preprocessing.md

 - and, Training set.
 Size 7879, 85% remaining of 9269

-The value of 15% was selected as a good compromise between the scare total dapoints for the problem, and a (not so) descent precision error.
+The value of 15% was selected as a good compromise between the scare total dapoints for the problem, and a (not so) decent precision error. <!--TODO: what the heck I meant here?-->
 I refer here about precision in the context of Chernoff bounds.
 Remember that the additive form of the Chernoff bounds are given by the equation:

 $$ P\left[\frac{1}{n} \sum_{j=1}^n X_j - p \geq \epsilon \right] \leq e^{-2 \epsilon^2 n} $$

-Given that we only have a datapoint, we train only over a train set and not multiple, $n=1$,
+Given that we only have a dataset, we train only over a train set and not multiple, $n=1$.
-$X_j$ is the empirical error value we get from the test set, and considering a confidence of $1-\delta$ ($\delta = e^{-2 \epsilon^2 n}$), we can rewrite the equation above as:
+$X_j$ is the empirical error we get from the test set.
+And considering a confidence of $1-\delta$ ($\delta = e^{-2 \epsilon^2 n}$), we can rewrite the equation above as:

 $$ N \geq \frac{1}{2\epsilon^2} ln\left(\frac{2}{\delta}\right) $$